 Areas of Focus: strategic planning, strategic restructuring, and network building

-Michael Butler, Senior Consultant
+Michael Butler, Senior Associate

 Michael has directed hundreds of program evaluation, organizational development, and technical assistance projects in a wide array of areas including: K-12 public education, college readiness and access, community health and wellness services, and workforce development.
 Michael also provides professional development and coaching focused on data-driven approaches to program delivery and assessment.
 His work and passion centers around accelerating equity with data informed approaches.
 He received his MA in Political Science from the University of California, Los Angeles, and holds an undergraduate degree from Occidental College.
 Michael was also a Research Fellow at the RAND Corporation and a graduate of USC’s Executive program in Social Innovation through the Price School of Public Policy.

 Areas of Focus: capacity building (network building, professional learning) and evaluation